kumahq/kuma/GOVERNANCE.md

   * ability to write good code,
   * ability to collaborate with the team,
   * understanding of how the team works (policies, processes for testing and code review, etc),
-  * understanding of the projects' code base and coding style.
+  * understanding of the project's code base and coding style.

 A new maintainer must be proposed by an existing maintainer by opening an issue (with title `Maintainer Nomination`) to the Kuma Github repository (https://github.com/Kong/kuma) containing the following information: